-Blue Kantha Stitch Keshi Style Jacket – Shorter Length
+Blue Kantha Stitch Keshi Style Jacket – Midi Length

 Our best selling classic haori jacket shape with delicate kantha stitched details.